List of Lambda Sigma Upsilon chapters

-Lambda Sigma Upsilon is an American intercollegiate Latino oriented fraternity.
-It was founded in 1979 at Rutgers University–New Brunswick, Livingston Campus.
+Lambda Sigma Upsilon (ΛΣΥ/LSU) is an American intercollegiate, Latino-oriented fraternity.
+The organization established its first chapter, the Taino Chapter, on April 5, 1979, at Rutgers University–New Brunswick, Livingston Campus.

+Shaded states have chartered chapters of Lambda Sigma Upsilon Latino Fraternity, Inc.

 Undergraduate chapters

 In the following list of undergraduate chapters, active chapters are indicated in bold and inactive chapters are in italics.